Blog

 Sub-Saharan Africa faces an alarming debt burden that could hinder progress on sustainable development goals

 Rising public debt in Africa, exacerbated by multiple shocks and limited fiscal space, poses a significant challenge to the region’s development.
-Half of the low-income countries in sub-Saharan Africa (SSA) are in debt distress or at high risk of it, as calls for international action, such as reforms to the international financial architecture on the agenda in 2025.
+Half of the low-income countries in sub-Saharan Africa (SSA) are in debt distress or at high risk of it, as calls for international action, such as reforms to the international financial architecture are on the agenda in 2025.

 In a recent study, I show how the sustainable management of public debt has become more difficult for both low- and middle-income countries in SSA.
 As of February 2024, four out of six countries in the region experiencing debt distress are middle-income countries (Ghana, Zambia, the Republic of the Congo, and São Tomé and Príncipe).
 Debt distress indicates that a country is struggling to service its debt, evidenced by arrears—overdue payments—with either ongoing or impending debt restructuring.